-- Your proposal should be prepared as a separate paper and then appended to the contract, acknowledgement form, laboratory safety certificate, and if required the outside sponsor agreement and research timeline.
+- Your proposal should be prepared as a separate paper and then appended to the contract, acknowledgement form, and if required the outside sponsor agreement and research timeline.
 For complete instructions regarding these requirements, please see How to Apply and Enroll.

 - Your name, UID, and email address should appear on the first page; name and UID should appear on every subsequent page.

 - Your research sponsor’s full name, telephone and email address should appear on the first page.